 Eater, a popular food and beverage website focused dining and drinking, showcases wine professionals from around the country.
 Each month a new sommelier or wine pro picks four bottles they’re excited about.
 There’s a focus on natural and organic wines, but the selections are not 100% of either.

 This is a style- and grape- agnostic discovery-oriented wine subscription.
 Each bottle offers a unique perspective on what wine can be, not just what we’re used to.
-We love that wine pros pick what they're vibing on, which adds relevance to the shipments.
+I love that wine pros pick what they're vibing on, which adds relevance to the shipments.

 If you’re not familiar with Eater, it is a widely-read online publication focused on food and beverages.
 They have city-based editorial staff which gets to know the restaurants, wine shops, and bars in each city they work in, then rates and reviews them and discusses that city's trends.